otrv4/otrv4/otrv4.md

         * Follows what is defined on the
           [Inmediately sending a data message](#inmediately-sending-a-data-message)
           section.
 Note that she will not perform a new DH ratchet, but she will advertize the new derived `our_ecdh.public` and `our_dh.public`.

 **Bob:**

-1. Receives Non-Interactive-Auth message from Alice:
+1. Receives a Non-Interactive-Auth message from Alice:
     * Validates Alice's User Profile and extracts `Pka` from it.
     * Picks a compatible version of OTR listed on Alice's profile, and follows the specification for this version.
 If the versions are incompatible, Bob